oalles/document-store/README.md

 # Next Steps
 The goal is to be able to build an integration using Debezium Embedded engine so we can express some pipeline logic when a document has been inserted.

+## Added Camel Debebeziuum Postgresql

+> wrapper around Debezium using Debezium Embedded, which enables Change Data Capture from PostgresSQL database using Debezium without the need for Kafka or Kafka Connect

+For the sake of simplicity, Camel logic is built in the same project.
+But the document store could be seen as a legacy system.

+`CDCRouteBuyilder` shows how to capture a `Create` operation in the `documents` table.
+The created document data is parsed using [Apache Tika](https://tika.apache.org/) in order to get document metadata.